shweta6674/Messaging_System/README.md

-# Lab Assignment 1: Design of an end to end messaging system like WhatsApp
+# Design of an end to end messaging system like WhatsApp

 ## Commands
 * `signup username password`